takumayumi/Detailed-Pin-Locations/README.md

 # Detailed Pin Locations

-Using DataMaps, this is an example of a map containing USA and Canada only.
-Locations are pinned in the map and when hovered, its detail will be shown as tooltip.
-There are also sample legends and image shown in the map.

-Plus, a list of USA and Canada cities with active locations.
-And when clicked, a modal will show up with details.
+Displays a map containing USA and Canada only with the following functions:
+- Locations are pinned in the map,
+- Hovered pin will show its detail as tooltip,
+- Sample legends; and
+- List of the cities with modal and its detail.

-Take note that datamaps.none.js was also edited for positioning.
+Take note that datamaps.none.js was also edited for positioning of tooltip.